-- Brass instrument lessons are provided by the Brighton & Hove & Arts and Mrs Glineur.
+- Brass instrument lessons are provided by Create Music and Mrs Glineur.

-- Harmonica lessons are provided by the Harp Academy.
+- Cello lessons are provided by Create Music.

 Details of how to apply can be found at the school office.

-Find our more and apply online to the Brighton & Hove Music & Arts tuition at this link.
+Find our more and apply online to Create Music tuition at this link.